Course guide of Learning Difficulties/Disabilities (2561121)

 EV-I4.
 Portfolios, reports, diaries, Learning Guides, recessions.

-The evaluation and scoring system used will be the one established in article 5 of Royal Decree 1125/2003, of September 5, which establishes the European system of credits and the system of Qualifications in university degrees of an official nature and validity throughout the national territory.
-The overall final score will result from adding the weighted score of the following categories set:
+The rating system used will be the one established in article 5 of Royal Decree 1125/2003, of September 5, which establishes the European system of credits and the system of Qualifications in university degrees of an official nature and validity throughout the territory nationally.
+The overall rating will respond to the weighted score of the different aspects and activities that make up the evaluation system, the following is indicated as a guide weighing:

-Those students who do not comply with the regimen of attendance to small groups seminars and/or have not passed the contents evaluated through individual work and group work, may decide to retake the extraordinary exam under the following assessment and scoring conditions:
+Students who do not comply with the regimen of attendance to classes in small groups and/or have not passed the contents evaluated through individual work and group work, may present themselves to the extraordinary call and must take the tests corresponding to overcome the theoretical and applied contents:

-1. Written/oral exam of the theoretical contents between 50% and 60%
+- Written exam of the theoretical contents 50%.

 Extraordinary assessment session

-Those students who do not meet the minimum attendance required and/or have not passed the contents evaluated through individual and group essays and activities, will be able to retake the extraordinary exam based on the following conditions::
+Those students who do not meet the minimum attendance required and/or have not passed the contents evaluated through individual and group essays and activities, will be able to take the extraordinary exam in order to pass both theoretical and practical contents and the exams will consist of:

-1. Written/oral exam of the theoretical contents between 50% and 60%
+- Written exam of the theoretical contents 50%.

-2. Written/oral exam of the applied contents between 40% and 50%
+- Written exam of the applied contents 50%.

 Single final assessment

-1. Written/oral exam of the theoretical contents between 50% and 60%.
+- Written exam of the theoretical contents 50%.

-2. Written/oral exam of the applied contents between 40% and 50%
+- Written exam of the applied contents 50%.

 Additional information